Astro for Fast Website Development

 [00:09:14]

 I'm going to take the name and e-mail that gets submitted, put them into a message, and then print those on the screen.
 And that's how we're gonna handle the form submission.
 Again, we're not going to set up a newsletter service.
-It's a lot of steps, you've got to have accounts, I don't know that any of them have an easy free setup, so that's more of an exercise me.
+It's a lot of steps, you've got to have accounts, I don't know that any of them have an easy free setup, so that's more of an exercise for

 [00:09:38]

-Find their API Doc's and you would submit to their API from this process.
+find their API Doc's and you would submit to their API from this process.
 But for us, we're just gonna show that the submission actually worked.
 So we're gonna grab that message and then we can say if Astro request method, so this is similar to astro.props, it's part of that global Astro object, and I want to check if it is post.

 [00:10:00]